dh-rico-freitas/AoC-2023/README.md

 the full data in part 2.
 I was right!
 Now this should be easy.

 I was right.
 A little reduce and that's it.

+## day 3 - puzzle 1
+Well, that scalated quickly.
+From